watchmypizza/Meteor/README.md

 The bot is supposed to be an all-in-one bot for moderation (Dyno), levels (Arcane) and Counting (Counting)

-You can use chat commands (UNIX inspired) using the prefix **"$ "**
+You can use chat commands (UNIX inspired) using the prefix **"$"**

-**The space between the command and the prefix is mandatory, or the command won't execute.**

-Currently the bot has an amount of **39** commands.
+Currently the bot has an amount of **43** commands.
 Though the number may vary every time the bot updates.
 Don't expect this number to be updated everytime there is a new command.

 # Roadmap